-Poisonous plants for horses
+Poisonous plants for horses: Horse & Hound's expert guide

-While many plants can be poisonous if eaten to excess, there are some poisonous plants that horses should avoid at all costs.
+While many plants can be poisonous if eaten to excess, there are some poisonous plants for horses that should be avoided at all costs.

-In the UK, the most common form of poisoning is caused by the ingestion of ragwort, but there are other plants which can cause severe problems — including death — if horses consume them.
+In the UK, the most common form of poisoning is caused by the ingestion of ragwort over a period of time, but there are other plants which can cause severe problems — including death — if horses consume them.

 Here is our guide to the fatal flora you need to know about to avoid a very sad and avoidable end for your equine partner.